ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_data/03-file-formats.md

     text += 43210 #this line results in "TypeError: must be str, not int"
 ```

 The "12345" in the text file is, after all, text.
 Underneath it all, it's being represented by a text encoding, which means that if you look under the hood, "12345" isn't actually 12345.
 These days, this kind of text is usually UTF-8/ASCII encoded numbers, which means "12345" is actually 049 050 051 052 053.
-To turn the text "12345" into the number 12345 in Python, we have to explicity tell Python to make this conversion.
+To turn the text "12345" into the number 12345 in Python, we have to explicitly tell Python to make this conversion.

 ```python
 with open('file.txt', "r") as infile: